Get a quote, configure a custom safety solution or ask a question. We're here to help!

-If any leaks develop in the loading or unloading process or acid is spilled, promptly wash down any surface where acid has spilled with an excess of water being extremely careful to avoid getting water into the container, piping or into large accumulations of acid in holes or trenches.
+If any leaks develop in the loading process or acid is spilled, promptly wash down any surface where acid has spilled with an excess of water being extremely careful to avoid getting water into the container, piping or into large accumulations of acid in holes or trenches.

 Again, sulfuric acid is extremely corrosive and can cause serious burns when not handled properly.
 Exposure to sulfuric acid mist at high concentration levels can lead to severe eye and lung irritation and tissue damage.